iterative/dvc.org/public/static/docs/user-guide/large-dataset-optimization.md

 > Refer to `dvc config cache` for more details.

-Note that your workspace files will be in read-only mode because of the efforts to protect cache from corruption.
+Note that with this `cache.type`, your workspace files will be in read-only mode in order to protect the cache from corruption.
 Please refer to the [Update a Tracked File](/doc/user-guide/updating-tracked-files) on how to manage tracked files under these cache configurations.